NexMaker-Fab/2023zjude-InnoWarm/docs/FilesList/3Dprint.md

 ## 5.2.5 Tilt angle test

-We modelled a tilt model and tried to add support.
-However, the printer reported an error after adding the support, so the support printing was eventually cancelled.
+We built a tilt model and tried to add support, but it reported an error after adding support, so we cancelled the support.

 <div class="center">
     <img src="https://github.com/Mia1210-my/MY/raw/main/img/%E5%9B%BE%E7%89%8715.png"  width="800">